Training

 Upgrade to Microsoft Edge to take advantage of the latest features, security updates, and technical support.

 Starting in Windows 8, NTFS supports Kernel Extended Attributes (Kernel EAs).
 Verifying an image's signature is an expensive operation.
-Storing information about whether a previously validated binary has been changed reduces the number of instances where an image has to undergo a full signature check.
+Storing information about whether a previously validated binary changed reduces the number of instances where an image has to undergo a full signature check.
 Using Kernel EAs for this reason boosts the performance of image file signature validation.

 EAs with the name prefix $Kernel